by H. Michael Steinberg Author, Colorado Domestic Violence Criminal Defense Lawyer and Litigator – Email the Author at email@example.com

 Why Colorado’s Domestic Violence “Leave Law” Is Wrongheaded

 More and more each year – domestic violence and sexual assault laws are treated differently than other kinds of crimes.
-The rationale is to make up for years of abusive treatment by males in the system who were unwilling to believe the alleged victims of these crimes.
+The rationale is to make up for years of abusive treatment by the system who were unwilling to believe the alleged victims of these crimes.

 The law allows employers legal standing to seek a restraining order with – or without the permission of the alleged victim involved.
 The law also allows employers to obtain a civil restraining order if they can show some form of “imminent danger” of violence from any aggressor.